Juiced

-The Focus glitch occurs when entering certain sprint races where the AI has no possible cars they can use.
-In this state, the game falls back to giving all opponents stock 2004 Focus ZTSs.
+The Focus glitch (or the Civic glitch in Eliminator) occurs when entering certain sprint races in which the AI has no possible cars they can use.
+In this state, the game falls back to giving all opponents stock 2004 Focus ZTS's in the original Juiced, and stock Honda Civic Si's in Eliminator.

 The AI rivals in Juiced do not have access to as many options when it comes to upgrading their car, leading to some instances where the player can get a car into a class the AI can't.
-To prevent the player from hosting races that would invoke this limitation, the game will normally prevent you from doing so.
+The game will normally prevent the player from hosting races that would invoke this limitation.
 For example, even though you can build a class 3 Monaro CV8, you cannot host a class 3 Holden race.
 Try to, and the game will give you the following error message:

 There is, however, one oversight the developers didn't account for.
 Whenever you enter a sprint race, the game will only pit you against cars of the same drivetrain.
-After all, if you bring your shitbox Corsa to your local drags, it wouldn't be very fair for Maria to bring an Evo VI.
+After all, if you bring your shitbox Corsa to your local drags, it wouldn't be very fair for Maria to bring an Evo VI and smoke you off the line.
 This drivetrain filter goes unchecked, so as long as there's any car that the AI can bring for a specific type of event, the game will let you host it.
 If the only eligible cars then get filtered out, the game is put in a situation where it has no cars to give the AI.
-It's at this point where the game activates a failsafe where it just gives everyone Focus ZTSs.
+It's at this point where the game activates a failsafe where it just gives everyone a default car.

-There are currently five known ways to trigger the Focus glitch under normal circumstances, involving some creative exploitation of some of the game's limitations.
+There are currently five known ways to trigger the Focus glitch under normal circumstances, and two known ways to trigger the Civic glitch, both involving some creative exploitation of some of the game's limitations.
 (Bear in mind this glitch only works if you are the active driver, as the drivetrain filter is not applied if you send in a crewmate in your place.)

 Build a 3000GT with at least a level 3 intake, prototype exhaust, and prototype turbos.
 Then, use the ECU tuning to push the car into class 2.
 Enter into any sprint race.